lingpy/lingpy/doc/source/intro.rst

 Introduction
 ============

-What is QLC-LingPy?
+What is LingPy?
 ---------------

-QLC-LingPy is a suite of open-source Python modules for sequence comparison, distance analyses, data operations and visualization methods in quantitative historical linguistics.
+LingPy is a suite of open-source Python modules for sequence comparison, distance analyses, data operations and visualization methods in quantitative historical linguistics.

-The main idea of QLC-LingPy is to provide a software package which, on the one hand, integrates different methods for data analysis in quantitative historical linguistics within a single framework, and, on the other hand, serves as an interface for the preparation and analysis of linguistic data using biological software packages.
+The main idea of LingPy is to provide a software package which, on the one hand, integrates different methods for data analysis in quantitative historical linguistics within a single framework, and, on the other hand, serves as an interface for the preparation and analysis of linguistic data using biological software packages.

-What can be Done with QLC-LingPy?
+What can be Done with LingPy?
 -----------------------------

-With the help of QLC-LingPy, one can:
+With the help of LingPy, one can:

 * tokenize and analyze IPA-encoded sequences,
 * carry out pairwise and multiple alignment analyses,